mndmnky/DireFeVer/README.md

 ## Todo

+### Some other things
+* SCC in disjunct cycle heuristic can be simple.
+Check if simple is much faster than advanced

 ### Some time
 * Fixed rule priority lists.
 * Check if BST can be bounded further (current solution + current best lower bound > best solution -> return best solution).